We believe that with hope, respect, and caring, real recovery is possible.

 Julie has a 35+ year healthcare career with nursing at the foundation, as well as 27 years focusing on building, growing, and mobilizing great clinical and operational teams to support alternate site healthcare organizations, such as Home Health and Home Infusion.

-Option Care grew to be one of the largest Home Infusion providers, and is now recognized as a leader in this space, with over 100 locations committed to the best outcomes for both acutely and chronically ill patients receiving infusion therapy in an alternate setting.
+Option Care grew to be one of the largest Home Infusion providers and is now recognized as a leader in this space, with over 100 locations committed to the best outcomes for both acutely and chronically ill patients receiving infusion therapy in an alternate setting.

-Julie’s passion around making a difference with those suffering from addiction, driving access to care, and utilizing her experience to enhance and scale an organization's operations and clinical teams is what brought her to BHG.
+Julie’s passion for making a difference with those suffering from addiction, driving access to care, and utilizing her experience to enhance and scale an organization's operations and clinical teams is what brought her to BHG.
 BHG’s holistic approach to addiction treatment includes appropriate service delivery for co-occurring mental health disorders and is a mutually shared philosophy.

 Chief Financial Officer